Shai Agassi: Better Place

-In January 2008, the Israeli government announced its support for a broad effort to promote the use of electric cars, embracing a joint venture between Better Place, Renault and its partner, Nissan Motor Company.
+In January 2008, the Israeli government announced its support for a broad effort to promote the use of electric cars, embracing a joint venture between Better Place, Renault and its partner, Nissan.
 Renault and Better Place were to work on the development of electric cars which could be powered by exchangeable batteries.

-Agassi initially raised $200MM for this project.
+Agassi initially raised $200 million for this project.
 Investors included VantagePoint Venture Partners, Israel Corporation, Israel Cleantech Ventures, Morgan Stanley, and private investors led by Michael Granoff of Maniv Energy Capital.
 In 2009, he raised an additional $135 million for Better Place Denmark, including an investment from DONG Energy, the leading utility in Denmark.
-Following the announcement in Israel, Better Place had launched its network in Denmark, Australia and in two US locations - Hawaii and Northern California.
+Following the announcement in Israel, Better Place had launched its network in Denmark, Australia and in two US locations – Hawaii and Northern California.
 The company said it was in talks with more than 25 countries around the world, but only in Israel and Denmark were battery swap stations built.
 In early 2010, Better Place raised its Series-B round at an amount of $350MM led by new investors from HSBC, Morgan Stanley, and Lazard, as well as all previous investors.
 In November 2011, the company raised its third equity financing round of $200 million from a group of investors including GE, UBS bank and others.

 Agassi was ousted as CEO of Better Place in October 2012.
 On 26 May 2013, Better Place filed for bankruptcy in the Israeli courts.
 After spending about US$850 million in private capital, fewer than 1,400 cars had been deployed in Israel.
 The bankruptcy receivers sold the remaining assets in November 2013 for only $450,000.